Module 2: The Consumption of Information

 Projection Bias refers to the error of assuming that others share one’s beliefs or feelings.

 Because people tend to be blind to their own biases, it could be informative to use a hidden bias checker.
 The Southern Poverty Law Center keeps a page on understanding prejudices and biases here.
-One resource they link to is the Harvard Implicit Bias checker
+One resource they link to is the Harvard Implicit Bias checker.
+People should try taking tests like these from time to time to see what they discover about themselves.

 The Impact of Culture on Information